shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Done

+- Display avatars of users and groups in chat sidebar
 - Create User Details table for User profile data, most importantly the name of user's avatar image completed
 - Fixes to Image upload/cropping UI on the React side
 - Cropping functionality and sending of cropped image to server code completed